-The book was launched with a panel discussion in Cairo on 4 February 2010.
-The speakers were Pasquale Baldocci, Dr Mostafa El Feky, chairman of the Committee on Foreign Relations of the People’s Assembly, Abdel Raouf El Ridy, chairman of the Mubarak Library and honorary chairman of the Egyptian Council for Foreign Affairs, and Nehad Abdel Latif, assistant to the Minister of Foreign Affairs and Head of the Italian-Egyptian Friendship Association.
+The book was launched at a panel discussion in Cairo on 4 February 2010.
+Speakers included Pasquale Baldocci, Dr Mostafa El Feky (Chairman, Committee on Foreign Relations of the People’s Assembly), Abdel Raouf El Ridy (Chairman, Mubarak Library; Honorary Chairman, Egyptian Council for Foreign Affairs), and Nehad Abdel Latif (Assistant to the Minister of Foreign Affairs; Head, Italian-Egyptian Friendship Association).

-The results of the research are regularly updated through a website dedicated to the topic.
+The results of the research are regularly updated through a dedicatede website.

-Stefano Baldi has also established an experimental mailing list called "diplomat-writer" to facilitate the exchange of information on books published by diplomats all around the world.
+Stefano Baldi has also established the experimental mailing list Diplomat-Writer to facilitate the exchange of information on books published by diplomats all around the world.
 If you are interested in subscribing to the list click here.

-This book, by Swiss Ambassador Jacques Rial, was put online in 2010 and has benefited from many suggestions, corrections and additions by Swiss colleagues.
-It was published in September 2008 under the joint sponsorship of the Graduate Institute of International and Development Studies, Geneva, and DiploFoundation.
+Le Bicorne et la Pume by Swiss Ambassador Jacques Rial was put online in 2010 and has benefited from many suggestions, corrections, and additions by Swiss colleagues.
+It was published in September 2008 under the joint sponsorship of the Graduate Institute of International and Development Studies (Geneva) and DiploFoundation.